 Section 12.
 Duties, Immunities and Liabilities of Dissemination Agent.
 The Dissemination Agent and the Trustee shall be entitled to the protections and limitations from liability afforded to the Trustee in Article 6 of the Indenture.
 The Dissemination Agent shall have only such duties as are specifically set forth in this Disclosure Certificate, and the Successor Agency agrees to indemnify and hold harmless the Dissemination Agent, its officers, directors, employees and agents, against any loss, expense and liabilities which the Dissemination Agent may incur arising out of or in the exercise or performance of its powers and duties hereunder, including the costs and expenses (including attorneys' fees) of defending against any claim of liability, but excluding liabilities due to the Dissemination Agent's negligence or willful misconduct.
 The obligations of the Successor Agency under this Section shall survive resignation or removal of the Dissemination Agent and payment of the Bonds.
 The Trustee shall not be required to consent to any amendment which would impose any greater duties or risk of liability on the Trustee.
-No person shall have any right to commence any action against the Trustee shall not be liable under any circumstances for monetary damages to any person for any breach of this Disclosure Certificate.
+No person shall have any right to commence any action against the Trustee seeking any remedy other than to compel specific performance of this Disclosure Certificate.
+The Trustee shall not be liable under any circumstances for monetary damages to any person for any breach of this Disclosure Certificate.